MichiBayar/hr-corporate-compensation-tenure-analysis/README.md

 Rather than certain departments holding heavily skewed legacy populations, tenure is almost completely uniform across all the departments.

-**Strategic HR Interpretation:** Because legacy tenure is uniformly distributed around ~23.7% across every single functional business unit, length of service can be officially eliminated as a variable for departmental performance gaps or abnormal turnover spikes.
+**Interpretation:** Because legacy tenure is uniformly distributed around ~23.7% across every single functional business unit, length of service can be officially eliminated as a variable for departmental performance gaps or abnormal turnover spikes.
 If one department is losing talent faster than another, it is driven by local management practices, career progression bottlenecks, or compensation tiers rather than a retirement-heavy cohort structure.

 ### Financial Spend & Compensation Tiers
 To help Corporate Finance standardize salary adjustments and control human capital spend, we compiled the departments into a structured pay-tier framework based on average salary profiles: